joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 The question of what to do with us after the residency ended seemed to be the part that Google had thought through least.
-Officially, the story was that once the residency was over that was it and you'd leave Google.
+Officially, the story was that once the residency was over that was that and you'd leave Google.
 Unofficially, however, the people running the program were expecting most of us to convert to full time positions at Google once the residency ended.
 This tension between the official and unofficial version made things difficult because it was unclear